 See a wetland getting filled, drained, or cleared?
 Here are emergency phone numbers and an online form to notify the Dept. of Development and Environmental Services code enforcement 24 hours a day, 7 days a week.

 Hydrography of King County- interactive map

 View and query info about geographic features including wetlands.
-Click the wetland checkbox to display the wetland layer, click its label so it's the active layer, and query individual wetlands in this dataset using the tool.
+In the layers list, click the carat next to "Environmentally sensitive areas" check the box next to the layer, "Wetland (1990 SAO)".
 Identify wetland size and wetland rating referred to in sections 21A.24.320 to 21A.24.350 of the King County code referenced below.

 1990 King County Wetlands Inventory Notebooks